 Riding a bike that is the right size for your child can help to keep them safe.
 Your child should be able to sit on the seat of the bike, with their hands on the handlebars, and place the balls of both feet on the ground.
-Before setting off on the first ride of the season you should check to make sure your child’s bike is in good working order:
+Before setting off on this season’s first ride, check to make sure your child’s bike is in good working order:

 - Make sure the seat, handlebars, and wheels are tightly secured.

 - Ensure the breaks are working properly (and NOT sticking).

 - Check the tires to make sure the tire pressure is correct.

 Wearing bright colors and ensuring that bikes have reflectors helps other people on the road see your children – particularly at dusk or night time!